[Last updated: 1 February 2026, unless otherwise noted]

 As a general rule, any company that meets the requirements described in this summary and carries out a legal business activity is eligible for listing on the Spanish Stock Exchange, regardless of the industry to which it belongs or its country of incorporation.
 There are no differences in terms of requirements between foreign and domestic companies, or between primary and secondary listings.

 Regarding issuer eligibility requirements, the issuer must be a public limited company (sociedad anónima), or an equivalent legal form for foreign issuers, validly incorporated and existing in accordance with the laws of the country in which it is domiciled.
-Further, the issuer's shares to be admitted to trading must grant the same rights to all holders.
+Further, the issuer's shares to be admitted to trading must be freely transferable and grant the same rights to all shareholders who are in identical circumstances.

 Besides the above free-float minimum threshold, there is no requirement for listed companies to have or to maintain a minimum number of shareholders.
 There is also no requirement to maintain a minimum trading price for the securities or for shares to be placed into escrow (or otherwise be restrained from being traded, such as through "lock-in" or "lock-up" arrangements) in connection with the listing.
 However, upon initial listing, underwriters typically require directors and major selling shareholders to agree to a "lock-up" arrangement.
 There are no restrictions on the currency denomination of securities.

-As a general rule, and subject to certain exceptions, a company applying for listing must file with the CNMV its individual audited accounts (and, if applicable, its consolidated ones) covering at least the three fiscal years prior to listing.
+As a general rule, pursuant to the Prospectus Regulation and subject to certain exceptions, a company applying for listing must file with the CNMV its individual audited accounts (and, if applicable, its consolidated ones) covering at least the two fiscal years prior to listing.

 A company going public on the Spanish Stock Exchange may appoint a financial institution to take care of coordinating the design of the financial and commercial conditions of the IPO, and to liaise with the supervisory authorities, market operators, potential investors and remaining placement and underwriting entities.